dzekelid/refunds/_listings/square/apis.md

 url: https://raw.githubusercontent.com/streamdata-gallery-topics/refunds/master/_listings/square/apis.md
 specificationVersion: "0.14"
 apis:
-- name: Square Connect API Get V2 Locations Location Additional Recipient Receivable Refunds
+- name: Square Connect API Get V2 Locations Location Refunds
   description: |-
-    Returns a list of refunded transactions (across all possible originating locations) relating to monies credited to the provided location ID by another Square account using the `additional_recipients` field in a transaction.
+    Lists refunds for one of a business's locations.

+    In addition to full or partial tender refunds processed through Square APIs, refunds may result from itemized returns or exchanges through Square's Point of Sale applications.

+    Refunds with a `status` of `PENDING` are not currently included in this endpoint's response.

     Max results per [page](#paginatingresults): 50
   image: http://kinlane-productions.s3.amazonaws.com/api-evangelist-site/company/logos/square-logo.png